Hubs-Foundation/hubs-docs/docs/welcome.md

 Hubs is open source and customizable.
 Upload [personalized avatars](intro-avatars.html) or create unique environments using [Spoke](intro-spoke.html).

 Want more control over your Hubs interface?
-You can self-host your own version of the platform using [Hubs Cloud](hubs-cloud-intro.html).
+You can self-host your own version of the platform using [Community Edition](admin-intro.html).
 Add custom branding, use your own domain name, limit access to approved users, and build your own features and functionality.

 ### What is Spoke?